Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 By default the build solution process skips the building of the INSTALL and Overview project.

 When the building process is finished build:
-* Overview project to generate OCCT overview documentation (if BUILD_DOC_OcctOverview variable is checked)
+* Overview project to generate OCCT overview documentation (if BUILD_DOC_Overview variable is checked)
 * the *INSTALL* project to run **the installation process**

 For this, right-click on the *Overview/INSTALL* project and select **Project Only -> Build Only** -> *Overview/INSTALL* in the solution explorer.